Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-counter.md

 A Hook for Fun

-A type-safe React hook for managing counter state with customizable step values and dynamic property naming.
+_`use-counter`_ is a playful yet type-safe React hook for managing counter state with minimal setup and maximum flexibility.

+It supports configurable initial values and step sizes while generating strongly typed, ergonomically named properties.
+By optionally accepting a key, the hook dynamically prefixes returned state and handlers, improving readability and avoiding naming collisions.

+Its simple API makes it ideal for demos, UI controls, scores, and quick stateful interactions.
+Despite its fun nature, it remains fully predictable and TypeScript-friendly.

 ## Features